 Sample Indoor Memorial Products

 - Arty Lobster pet sculptures

 - Generic pet sculptures

 Pet memorial products with ashes or hair

 Many pet memorial products allow you to keep a part of the ashes or hair inside the product to make it more personal

 - Arty Lobster personalised pet sculptures with ashes inside

 - Shadow boxes with items reminding you of your pets

 Arty Lobster pet memorials

 At Arty Lobster, we make sculptures that is as personal as the personality of your pet.
 Each pet ornament is made from photos, and our full colour stone sculptures are perfect to put on your mantelpiece or desk as a memory of your deceased companion.
-The base of the figurine is brass, engraved with the name of your dog, cat, horse or other pet.
+The base of the figurine is metal, engraved with the name of your dog, cat, horse or other pet.
 We can also put the dates on the base.
 You can read more about the Arty Lobster full colour sandstone memorial sculpture here